 Hamaguchi’s Penchant for Deliberate Pacing and Subtle Emotional Shifts

 Hamaguchi’s films are known for their patient storytelling, and this latest outing is no exception.
 “Evil Does Not Exist” feels like a natural extension of Hamaguchi’s previous work, notably “Wheel of Fortune and Fantasy” and the aforementioned “Drive My Car.”
-The movie builds on the director’s penchant for capturing the quiet beauty of everyday life, finding meaning in conversations, gestures, and moments of stillness.
-Hamaguchi’s signature use of long takes allows viewers to sit with the characters and their emotions, fostering a sense of intimacy that feels both immersive and meditative.
+The movie builds on the director’s predilection for capturing the quiet beauty of everyday life—finding meaning in conversations, gestures, and moments of stillness.
+Hamaguchi’s signature use of long takes allows viewers to sit with the characters and their emotions, fostering a sense of intimacy that feels both engrossing and meditative.

 The filmmaker also has a gift for revealing the complexity of human interaction through subtle emotional shifts.
 Here, the interactions between the villagers and the corporate representatives evolve gradually, with humor and tension emerging organically.
 Takumi’s relationship with both Takahashi and Mayuzumi highlights Hamaguchi’s ability to craft nuanced character dynamics.
 Though these city-dwellers initially arrive with an air of detachment, they soon find themselves drawn into the slower rhythms of village life.